 Key items to look for in a minivan include power-sliding doors, versatile seat configurations, rear air-conditioning, an entertainment system, storage containers and so on.
-Luxuries like automatic climate control, heated seats, iPod interfaces, navigation systems, keyless start systems and Bluetooth capability are now commonplace options on minivans.
-Full-size vans offer a few luxuries but are low on conveniences.
+Luxuries like automatic climate control, heated seats, smartphone interfaces, USB ports, onboard WiFi, navigation systems, keyless start systems and Bluetooth capability are now commonplace options on minivans.

-Family buyers should zero in on a minivan's second-row seat, as each model generally offers some sort of unique configuration or feature that may benefit your family.
-Some rotate to face the third row, some stow into the floor, some have built-in footstools, some feature removable center positions and some slide laterally to accommodate three-abreast child seats.
+Family buyers should zero in on a minivan's second-row seat, as each model usually offers some sort of unique configuration or feature that may benefit your family.
+Some stow into the floor, some have built-in footstools, some feature removable center positions and some slide laterally to accommodate three-abreast child seats.
+Most do some combination thereof.
 All minivans now feature a third row that folds neatly into the floor, but the ease with which it performs this trick varies from model to model, as does the resulting passenger space.

 No matter how you cut it, a minivan is superior to an SUV in its ability to haul passengers and cargo.
 The cabins are cavernous, though the versatility of its second row comes into play here as well.
-How heavy and easy are its seats to remove, or do they fold away as the third row does?
-Full-size vans are typically used by plumbers and contractors, so they obviously can fit a lot of stuff.
-However, their seats must be physically removed, and doing so is difficult.
+How heavy and easy are its seats to remove, or do they fold away (or at least move enough out of the way)?

-While SUVs may seem like the more stylish choice for family transportation, minivans are definitely the more financially savvy choice: They cost less to buy, insure and maintain.
+While SUVs may seem like the more stylish choice for family transportation, minivans are definitely the more financially savvy choice: They cost less to insure and maintain.
 They seat more people comfortably in their roomier cabins.
 They're just about as fuel-efficient as large crossovers, but have an advantage over full-size truck-based SUVs.
-Full-size vans' fuel costs can be high, but time-tested components keep repair bills down.